Sometimes looking up provides interesting views and interesting signs.

 captured great audience to practice your photography with and when that one day arrives you will have photographs you took to remember those special moments, those moments that can not be recaptured or replaced and your printed photos can be held and passed around to other family members as you remember the good times.

-The theme for this week’s photo challenge is Rock and while my initial thoughts were to photograph my family because they are my rock, it was at the point I find out that there is no way on Earth they would allow me take their photo and then publish them.
+The theme for this week’s photo challenge is Rock and while my initial thoughts were to photograph my family because they are my rock, it was at the point I found out that there is no way on Earth they would allow me take their photo and then publish it.
 I tried to sweeten the deal with a very poor attempt of including our two border collies however the two dogs were nowhere to be found either.
 So with little choice I’ve been forced to find an image from the archives.

 I spotted this scene as I walked along the foreshore and intially had planned on lining up the sun with centre however it just didn’t work.
 So as the old saying goes, if at first the composition doesn’t work, move three feet and its changed.